 Security:

 Physical certificates are prone to loss or deterioration, whereas electronic holdings are safeguarded within a depository system.
+Demat of physical shares provides a secure and convenient way to manage your investments electronically, eliminating the risks associated with paper certificates.

 Efficiency:

 Transactions, such as buying or selling shares, are executed swiftly without delays in handling paper documents.
+This speed becomes even more valuable when you plan to convert physical shares to demat, ensuring your investments move smoothly in the digital system.

 Regulatory Compliance:

 In many jurisdictions, including India, holding shares in demat form is mandatory for trading on recognised stock exchanges.
+This makes it essential to demat physical shares on time so you don’t face restrictions while selling or transferring holdings.

 Portfolio Oversight:

 Investors gain real-time access to their holdings through online platforms, enabling informed decision-making.
+With a complete digital view, tracking your investments after the physical to demat shares process becomes quick and simple.

 For those seeking to understand how to transfer physical shares to demat, these benefits underscore the urgency of adopting this modern approach.